sarisia/opcodes-4-dummies/README.md

 how to find opcodes 4 dummies
 by beng

-### INSTRUCTIONS
+# INSTRUCTIONS

 inside you should see two folders named "bin" and "node_modules". the placement of the modules inside is important. open up the "bin" folder and you should see a "node_modules" folder inside. open up that folder and you should see two folders named "alex-logger" and "alex-packet-id-finder". both "alex-logger" and "alex-packet-id-finder" go into your tera-proxy / bin / node_modules folder, where you put all of your other modules.

-go back to where you see the "INSTRUCTIONS" file and open the "node_modules" folder. you should see a folder called "hexy". this is a dependency (you need it for "alex-logger" and "alex-packet-id-finder" to work). put this folder into your tera-proxy / node_modules folder **NOT YOUR BIN / NODE_MODULES FOLDER**. it should be placed in the same folder as where you find the "tera-data" folder.
+go back to where you see the "README" file and open the "node_modules" folder. you should see a folder called "hexy". this is a dependency (you need it for "alex-logger" and "alex-packet-id-finder" to work). put this folder into your tera-proxy / node_modules folder **NOT YOUR BIN / NODE_MODULES FOLDER**. it should be placed in the same folder as where you find the "tera-data" folder.

 once you have installed both modules and the dependency, you are ready to begin find opcodes.

-### COMMANDS FOR LOGGING
+# COMMANDS FOR LOGGING

 there are only three commands you need to be concerned with for logging packets.